wp-plugins/ninjafirewall/readme.txt

 == Changelog ==

-= 1.4.1-RC.2 =
+= 1.4.1-RC.3 =
-* File Guard email alert will contain the date/time the file was last changed, rather than the date/time the detection occurred.
+* "File Guard" email alert will contain the date/time the file was last changed, rather than the date/time the detection occurred.
-* The Live Log "Refresh Rate" and "Autoscrolling" options will be remembered when changed.
+* The "Refresh Rate" and "Autoscrolling" options from the "Live Log" menu will be remembered when changed.
 * "Live Log" has a new option to select the timezone to display.
 * The firewall will always ensure that `REMOTE_ADDR` contains only one IP or will remove any extra IP.
-* NinjaFirewall will only warn but not block if `DISABLE_WP_CRON` is defined (applies to "File Check" and "Updates").
+* NinjaFirewall will not block but only warn if `DISABLE_WP_CRON` is defined (applies to "File Check" and "Updates").
+* It is possible to set the Strict-Transport-Security (HSTS) header if the client has the `HTTP_X_FORWARDED_PROTO` set to 'https' (Firewall Policies > HTTP response headers).
+* Notification emails will either use the `home_url()` or `site_url()` function depending on the type of notification.
+* The firewall will no longer sanitise user input when running in "Debugging Mode", but will only write the event to its log.
 * [WP+ edition] Updated IPv4/IPv6 GeoIP databases.
-* NinjaFirewall will allow the user to set the Strict-Transport-Security (HSTS) header if `HTTP_X_FORWARDED_PROTO` is set to 'https' (Firewall Policies > HTTP response headers).
-* Notification emails will either use the `home_url()` or `site_url()` function depending on the type of notification.
+* [WP+ edition] The antispam will not block any message if NinjaFirewall is running in "Debugging Mode".
+* Updated security rules.
 * Minor fixes and improvements.

 = 1.4 =